UK’s new spy chief warns the ‘front line is everywhere’ amid growing threat from Russia

 By Caitlin Danaher, Nick Paton Walsh, CNN

-(CNN) — The new head of Britain’s foreign intelligence service MI6 will warn the nation that the “front line is everywhere” in her first public speech on Monday, with the UK facing a growing threat from Russia.
+(CNN) — The new head of Britain’s foreign intelligence service MI6 has warned the nation in her first public speech that the UK is “now operating in a space between peace and war” and “the front line is everywhere,” amid growing tensions with Russia.

 Blaise Metreweli became the first female chief of the Secret Intelligence Service’s 116-year history when she took up her post this fall.
 Commonly referred to as “C,” the chief is the only publicly named member of the famously secretive organization.